TmCsharp/HangMan/README.md

 🚀 Features
-✔ Interactive ASCII Art – Visual hangman progression.
+✔ Interactive ASCII Art – Visual hangman progression

-✔ Custom Word Lists – Load words from a file or use built-in categories.
+✔ Custom Word Lists – Load words from a file or use built-in categories

-✔ Score Tracking – Wins, losses, and guesses remaining.
+✔ Score Tracking – Wins, losses, and guesses remaining

-✔ Simple & Clean Code – Easy to understand and extend.
+✔ Simple & Clean Code – Easy to understand and extend